miry/bang_bang_xhr/README.md

 https://github.com/rails/rails/commit/3756a3fdfe8d339a53bf347487342f93fd9e1edb.
 This gem is for these guys that want to be clear to use boolean values.

+For Rails core team, don't pay attention to this gem, it just for fun.

 ## Installation

 Add this line to your application's Gemfile: